jc-hsiao/FakeAzon/README.md

 # Description #

 Users will be able to enter online store and browse a variety of items and add them to their shopping cart.
 Upon user requests they will be able to checkout and their order will be processed.
+Users will be able to review their order history and credentials will be persistently saved.
+Upon logging in if they saved items into their cart then they will remain there until items are removed.

 ## Unique Features